InvadingOctopus/octopuskit/QuickStart/README QuickStart.md

 3. 📥 **Copy** all the contents of the relevant QuickStart subfolder (iOS or macOS) from the OctopusKit package to your project's source folder.

+    > In the Xcode Project Navigator, menu-click on the OctopusKit/QuickStart folder and select "Show in Finder"

 4. 🗂 **Include** the copied files in your Xcode project.

 	> By dragging the copies from your project's folder into the Project Navigator sidebar.